WillGardella/cbas/_drafts/primer-beer.md

 ### Organizing Data in Analytics ###

 The top-level organizing concept in the Analytics data world is the _dataverse_.
-A dataverse,short for "data universe", is a place (similar to a database or a schema in a relational DBMS) in which to create and manage data types, datasets, and other artifacts for a given Analytics application.
+A dataverse,short for "data universe", is similar to a database or a schema in a relational DBMS - that is, it's a place) to create and manage data types, datasets, and other artifacts for a given Analytics application.
-In the Analytics DP, all of the data types that you might need come pre-installed, and the kind of datasets that you will create are called "shadow datasets".
+In the Analytics DP, all of the data types that you need come pre-installed, and the kind of datasets that you will create are called "shadow datasets".
-These datasets are containers - collections of JSON objects - that contain real-time shadow copies of selected front-end data.
+Shadow datasets are containers - collections of JSON objects - that contain real-time shadow copies of selected front-end data.
-When you start using a Analytics instance for the first time, it starts out "empty";
+When you start using an Analytics instance for the first time, it starts out "empty";
 it contains no data other than the Analytics system catalogs (which live in a special dataverse called the "Metadata" dataverse).
 To store your data in Analytics, you can create a dataverse and then use it to hold the _datasets_ for your own data.
 However, you also get a "default" dataverse for free, and Analytics will just use that if you don't create a new one.